-There are more than 20 different permissions that form access rights, so for ease of use they are bundled in sets of rights - roles.
-In the end of the day, it is the role (predefined or custom) that applies to the universe / project / task for groups and individual users.
+There are more than 20 different permissions that form access rights, so for ease of use, they are bundled into sets of rights — roles.
+At the end of the day, it is the role (predefined or custom) that applies to the universe/project/task for groups and individual users.

 There are several predefined roles in Cerebro, which differ by access level.
 You can view the set of role permissions in Cerebro in the edit role permissions window:

-Full control - a full control over tasks and subtasks: creating subtasks, deleting, changing their properties, assignees, writing messages of any type, etc. Being applied on the universe level, this role grants access to all Administrator’s functions: add / delete users, create new projects, etc. This role is forbidden to edit, as the system needs at least one user at any time, that has full access to it.
+Full control — full control over tasks and subtasks: creating subtasks, deleting, changing their properties and assignees, writing messages of any type, etc. Being applied at the universe level, this role grants access to all Administrator’s functions: add/delete users, create new projects, etc. This role is forbidden to edit, as the system needs at least one user at any time that has full access to it;

-Producer – a role designed for a financial manager.
-It grants access to budgeting and salaries (see ch.
-“Budgeting”).
+Producer — role designed for a financial manager.
+It grants access to budgeting and salaries;

-Supervisor – the role grants the widest options to manage tasks and their properties, practically, the unlimited access in this scope, except several minor features (e.g. to create Client’s Reviews).
+Supervisor — the role grants the widest options to manage tasks and their properties, practically, unlimited access in this scope, except several minor features (e.g., to create Client’s Reviews);

-Client – a special role for the team’s outsiders (e.g., clients).
-It enables the option to create messages of a special type - Client’s Reviews but limits the visibility of other messages to those only that are marked as Visible for clients (see ch.
-“Forum”).
+Client — a special role for the team’s outsiders (e.g., clients).
+It enables the option to create messages of a special type — Client’s Reviews but limits the visibility of other messages to those only that are marked as Visible for clients;

-Restricted Worker – a role for team memebers with restricted access to project data (e.g., for freelancers).
-It enables the option to see and operate only the tasks where the Restricted Worker is an assignee.
-Within this scope the access level of the Restricted Worker is equal to the one of an ordinary Worker.
+Restricted Worker — a role for team members with restricted access to project data (e.g., freelancers).
+It enables the option to see and operate only on tasks where the Restricted Worker is an assignee.
+Within this scope, the access level of the Restricted Worker is equal to the one of an ordinary Worker.

-If you need to create a custom role, ir can be done in the Roles window, which is accessible from an Access Rights window of any object (F.ex task Properties — Manage Access Rights — Roles..).
+If you need to create a custom role, it can be done in the Roles window, which is accessible from Access Rights window of any object (F.ex task Properties — Manage Access Rights — Roles..).

-This window displays current permissions for the roles, besides, it allows to create, edit or delete them.
+This window displays current permissions for the roles, and it also allows you to create, edit or delete them.

 Оn the right side — the list of permissions for the selected role.
 The list consists of three columns: